iterative/dvc.org/content/docs/command-reference/init.md

 that even if the project is tracked by Git, or if Git is initialized in it later, DVC will keep operating detached from Git in this project.

-### Nested DVC projects and repositories

-> Note that Git-enabled <abbr>DVC repositories</abbr> nested inside parent DVC
-> repositories (for example when using Git submodules) are isolated from the
-> parent, and vice versa.
-This is because each one has their own Git root.

-> Note that like with nested <abbr>repositories</abbr> and `--subdir` projects,
-> `--no-scm` projects inside regular <abbr>projects</abbr> are ignored by any
-> parent DVC projects, and vice versa.

 ## Options

 - `-f`, `--force` - remove `.dvc/` if it exists before initialization.
 Will